 Your encryption settings will be updated within one hour

 - Add the recipient to the To field.

 - A lock icon will appear to the right of the recipient’s email.
 Click this button and select the S/MIME settings.

 By enabling S/MIME encryption within GSuite, you can ensure privacy for your corporate information exchange.

 Encrypt Yahoo with S/MIME:

-Encrypting Yahoo mails with S/MIME is not an easy task because SSL protocols come pre-installed in Yahoo.
-In this case, you need to install any of the third-party software and use yahoo with it.
+Encrypting Yahoo mails with S/MIME is not easy because SSL protocols come pre-installed in Yahoo.
+In this case, you need to install any third-party software and use yahoo with it.

 Best tools for encryption.

 Since encryption is recognized as a reliable method of ensuring data privacy and security, the market is brimming with various email encryption tools.
-Amidst this, choosing the best secure email providers for your use can be a hassle which is why we have compiled some of the best-known encryption tools for you.
+Amidst this, choosing the best secure email providers for your use can be a hassle, so we have compiled some of the best-known encryption tools for you.

 |StartMail||Ensures PGP encryption for emails and enables password-based encryption for external emails.
 Has a user-friendly UI and also provides disposable email addresses.||$59.95|